5 Staves 5 Days of A Christmas Carol. Day Four

-Stave 4, The Last of the Spirits.
-The last stroke of midnight had cease to vibrate and there appeared before Scrooge a figure “shrouded in a deep black garment, which concealed its head, its face, its form, and left nothing of it visible save one out stretched hand.
-If the hand wasn’t there it would have been hard to see the difference between the phantom and the night.
-For the preceding three installments of this series click here.
+The Last of the Spirits.
+The last stroke of midnight had ceased to vibrate, and there appeared before Scrooge a figure “shrouded in a deep black garment, which concealed its head, face, and form, and left nothing visible save one outstretched hand.
+If the hand wasn’t there, it would have been hard to see the difference between the phantom and the night.

-Scrooge exclaimed “Ghost of the Future, I fear you more than any spectre I have seen.
+Scrooge exclaimed, “Ghost of the Future, I fear you more than any specter I have seen.

 This phantom that appears to Scrooge is the most frightening part of A Christmas Carol.
-A black shape with a just a hand showing would terrify most of us.
-Scrooge, had, however, seen his past and the wreck he had made of his life.
-He had seen his present where he is figure of fear and pity and now he is to see his future.
+A black shape with just a hand showing would terrify most of us.
+Scrooge had, however, seen his past and the wreck he had made of his life.
+He had seen his present, where he is a figure of fear and pity, and now he is to see his future.
 Now he knows he is to see the consequences of his actions, and he is rightfully afraid.

 Pause here and take this in.
 Do we stop and think about what will happen if we do something?
-If our actions bring only good to ourselves and possibly evil for others?
-This what Scrooge now confronts.
+If our actions bring only good to ourselves and possibly evil to others?
+This is what Scrooge now confronts.

-The Spirit says nothing, but only points.
+The Spirit says nothing but only points.
 Scrooge finds himself in the city.
-The spirit points to a group of men and Scrooge goes to hear their conversation.
+The spirit points to a group of men, and Scrooge goes to hear their conversation.
 Scrooge hears them speak of the death of a man that they didn’t really like.
 They consider going to the funeral as they cannot think of anyone who will attend.
-One even makes a joke of it saying that he will only go if a lunch is provided.
+One even makes a joke, saying that he will only go if a lunch is provided.
 The only thing they wonder about is who will get this man’s money.

-Then the spirit then points to two other men and one simply says “Old scratch has got his at last.”
+Then the spirit points to two other men, and one simply says, “Old Scratch has got his at last.”
 The other man agrees.
 Old Scratch is another name for the devil.

 Scrooge does not understand why he is being shown these conversations.
-He wonders what they could possibly have to do with him.
-He does notice however one strange thing, the place where he usually stands is occupied by another man.
+He wonders what they could have to do with him.
+However, he notices another man occupies one strange thing, the place where he usually stands.
 But he found hope in this has he had begun to think of changing his life.
 He thought this was the evidence that proved he had done so.

-The place that phantom took Scrooge was not good.
+The place where the phantom took Scrooge was not good.
 It was situated in a bad part of town and was broken down.
-Three people arrive at the shop simultaneously, a laundress, the undertaker’s man, and a char woman.
+Three people simultaneously arrive at the shop: a laundress, the undertaker’s man, and a charwoman.
 A charwoman is a woman employed to clean houses or offices.
 All three had come to the shop to sell items they stole from the room of a man who had died.
-There was no one in the room to look after the body and so the charwoman even stole the shirt the dead man was wearing, as well as his bed curtains.
+There was no one in the room to look after the body, so the charwoman even stole the shirt the dead man was wearing and his bed curtains.

 This group of people felt no remorse for what they stole.
 He was called a wicked old screw and unnatural in his lifetime.
 An old screw was slang for a miser.

-At the end the charwoman stated, “He frightened everyone away when he was alive, to profit us when he was dead.”
+In the end, the charwoman stated, “He frightened every one away when he was alive, to profit us when he was dead.”
 She then laughed.

-Not so long ago it was the custom to lay a dead person’s body out in his or her home, instead of a funeral parlor.
-Relatives and friends would then come and visit the mourning family members and offer support and bring food or flowers to those who were grieving.
+Not so long ago, it was the custom to lay a dead person’s body out in his or her home instead of a funeral parlor.
+Relatives and friends would then come and visit the mourning family members, offer support, and bring food or flowers to those grieving.

-Scrooge looked in horror at the dead man and told the spirit that he had “not the power” to do what the Spirit was asking of him.
+Scrooge looked in horror at the dead man and told the spirit that he had “not the power” to do what the Spirit asked of him.

 Scrooge then asked if he could be taken to a place where some emotion could be seen regarding the man’s death.
-All Scrooge had seen so far was coldness towards the dead figure.
+All Scrooge had seen so far was coldness toward the dead figure.

 The phantom then took Scrooge to a place where a young couple was seen.
-The husband had found out about the man’s death and the couple felt emotion, but the emotion was relief as the couple owed the man money and they would now have time to repay.
+The husband had found out about the man’s death, and the couple felt emotion, but the emotion was a relief as the couple owed the man money, and they would now have time to repay.
 The threat of the debtor’s prison had been removed from them.

-Scrooge begged the spirit to show him some comfort in regards to a death.
+Scrooge begged the spirit to show him some comfort regarding death.
 Scrooge did not say to show him comfort for the dead man that he had seen, but comfort regarding any person’s death.
-Scrooge may have been suspicious by this time of who the dead man was, or maybe he would find that, truly, no one cared that this man had died.
+Scrooge may have been suspicious by this time of who the dead man was, or maybe he would find that no one cared that this man had died.

 The phantom took Scrooge to the home of Bob Cratchit.
-Scrooge must have dreaded being brought to this house as there is only one death that could have occurred here, the death of Tiny Tim.
+Scrooge must have dreaded being brought to this house as only one death could have occurred here, the death of Tiny Tim.

 Scrooge would have been correct in thinking that the poor crippled child had died.
 Here tenderness is shown while the family grieves the loss of a son and a brother.

-Bob comes home has he had been out, he had been to the place where Tiny Tim was to be laid to rest As he comes home he goes upstairs where his child is lying.
+Bob comes home as he had been out; he had been to the place where Tiny Tim was to be laid to rest As he comes home, he goes upstairs to where his child is lying.
 This room was not bare as the dead man’s room that Scrooge had recently seen.
 In fact “it was lighted cheerfully and hung with Christmas.”
-Bob sits for a while and goes back down stairs.
+Bob sits for a while and goes back downstairs.